 4. Failing to Understand Your Market

-I once mentored a founder who spent two years building an “innovative” e-commerce platform, only to discover three established competitors already dominated the space.
+I once mentored a freelancer who spent two years building an “innovative” e-commerce platform, only to discover three established competitors already dominated the space.
 Basic market research could have saved him thousands of hours and dollars.

 Before diving in, thoroughly analyze: